 Visit the Council Awards Application System to complete an application.

-An active AHA Professional Partner account is required of all applicants for this award.
-If you are joining the AHA to apply, please wait on your AHA Partner account number to arrive from AHA Partner Services via e-mail before creating an online profile and starting your application file.
-We suggest that new partners join the AHA no later than May 30 for the partner account number to be processed and delivered in time for the application deadline.
+An active AHA Professional Member account is required of all applicants for this award.
+If you are joining the AHA to apply, please wait on your AHA Member account number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
+We suggest that new members join the AHA no later than May 30 for the member account number to be processed and delivered in time for the application deadline.

 Finalists for the Early Career Investigator Award competitions associated with Scientific Sessions will be announced in August.
 Up to three finalists for the Council on Lifestyle and Cardiometabolic Health Early Career Investigator Award will present their research results in a special oral abstract session at Scientific Sessions.

 Each finalist will also receive the following: